Congratulations to Renee on her recent graduation! Hear about her experience and see some of her projects below:

-Tell us about how you got interested in user experience design and what brought you to the UX Certificate.
+Tell us how you got interested indesign and what brought you to the DCA program.

 Where do you see yourself professionally in 5 years?